luposdate3000/luposdate3000/documentation/installation/README-windows.md

 ##Installation on Windows 10
 My windows10 gui is in german, so I do not know the exact english labels in the gui.
 Personally I prefer and therefore use linux.
-If you have some hints to simplify/improve this installation README, let me know.
+If you have some hints to simplify/improve this README, let me know.
 I am not sure if every step is required, but it seems like adding the programs to the path is not enough (there are errors when you try to execute them).
 Instead copy paste them into the gitbash "/bin" and "/lib" folders works for me.

-download and install git from https://git-scm.com/download/win download and unpack java 11 from https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip download and unpack java 15 from https://download.java.net/java/GA/jdk15.0.1/51f4f36ad4ef43e39d0dfdbaf6549e32/9/GPL/openjdk-15.0.1_windows-x64_bin.zip download and install java 8 from https://download.oracle.com/otn-pub/java/jdk/8u271-b09/61ae65e088624f5aaa0b1d2d801acb16/jdk-8u271-windows-x64.exe yes, there are 3 versions of java, because the dependencies dont like the "wrong" version java8 seems to be available as installer only?
-I someone find a zipped version, let me know remember, where you install each java, you will need that path later
+Download and install git from https://git-scm.com/download/win .
+Download and unpack java 11 from https://download.java.net/java/GA/jdk11/9/GPL/openjdk-11.0.2_windows-x64_bin.zip .
+Download and unpack java 15 from https://download.java.net/java/GA/jdk15.0.1/51f4f36ad4ef43e39d0dfdbaf6549e32/9/GPL/openjdk-15.0.1_windows-x64_bin.zip .
+Download and install java 8 from https://download.oracle.com/otn-pub/java/jdk/8u271-b09/61ae65e088624f5aaa0b1d2d801acb16/jdk-8u271-windows-x64.exe .
+Yes, there are 3 versions of java, because the dependencies dont like the "wrong" version .
+Java8 seems to be available as installer only?
+I someone find a zipped version, let me know .
+Remember, where you install each java, you will need that path later .

 ## add java to the path